 Now turn the pants all the way inside out.
 With a straight stitch, sew around the perimeter of the patch, about 1/4 of an inch in from the edge of the patch.
 This will reinforce the adhesive on the edge.

 All sewn into place, you should be able to wash these pants over and over and the patch won’t begin to peel on the edges or completely come off.

 On the front side, it’s nearly impossible to see the stitching on the edge of the patch.
 With a zig zag stitch sew around the hole again to reinforce the patch and the fabric around it.

-And you’re all finished, the hole in your jeans is fixed and ready to wear again!
+And you’re all finished, now you know how to fix a hole in jeans and your pants are ready to wear again!

 Thanks for following along, comment if you have any suggestions, success stories other techniques to share.